-- V V S Laxman – Famous test cricketer of Indian team was born in Hyderabad on 1 Nov 1974.
+- V V S Laxman – Famous test cricketer of the Indian team was born in Hyderabad on 1 Nov 1974.

 - Sania Mirza – Popular Tennis player although born in Mumbai on 15 Nov 1986, resides in Hyderabad.
 She was the first Indian woman to win WTA title.

-- P V Sindhu – Famous badminton player who won silver medal in Rio Olympics 2016 was born in Hyderabad.
+- P V Sindhu – Famous badminton player who won a silver medal in Rio Olympics 2016 was born in Hyderabad.

-- Saina Nehwal – Famous Badminton player who won bronze medal in badminton in London Olympics 2012 was born in Hisar of Haryana but resides in Hyderabad.
+- Saina Nehwal – Famous Badminton player who won a bronze medal in badminton in London Olympics 2012 was born in Hisar of Haryana but resides in Hyderabad.
 She was also the first Indian to win Olympic medal in Badminton.

 - Film Producer Ram Gopal Verma and actresses Sushmita Sen, Tabu and Farah were born in Hyderabad.